Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 If the reason of the failure is not diagnosed proceed in the following order:

 - Procedure n°6-1 : Recovery after load arrest - Operation from the hardware buttons
-- Then Procedure n°6-2 : Recovery after load arrest - Operation from the Proface touchscreen
+- Then Procedure n°6-2 : Recovery after load arrest - Operation from the touchscreen
 - Then Procedure n°6-3 : Recovery operation with pre-engagement with the load
 - Then Procedure n°6-4 : Recovery operation with pre-engagement with the hoist motor